 If you have ever had to give a chicken a bath – or wash off a chick with the dreaded “pasty butt,” you know exactly what I’m talking about.
 To keep themselves clean and both rid or prevent mites, chickens NEED dirt baths.

-Sure, the label “dirt bath” sounds like an oxymoron, but flopping around in loose soil will make your chickens feel fresh, clean, and rid them of nasty parasites.
+Sure, the label “dirt bath” sounds like an oxymoron, but flopping around in loose soil will make your chickens feel fresh, and clean, and rid them of nasty parasites.

-Not only will a dirt bath help the hens with flock hygiene, the bathing activity is also a social gathering and serves as a superb boredom buster.
+Not only will a dirt bath help the hens with flock hygiene, but the bathing activity is also a social gathering and serves as a superb boredom buster.
 Bored chickens equal destructive and ill-behaved birds.

 Let’s see in the next section how you can keep our chickens happy with DIY dust bath containers you can improvise on your own.

 Snag a tire or two from your “junk” stash on the homestead, and use them to make a super-duper quick dust bath.
 The depth of a typical car, truck, or front tractor tire is perfect for a dust bath.

 Using a back tractor or heavy equipment tire will make the dust bath too deep.

 When the dust bath mixture hardens during the summer or after drying out from the rain, the mixture may be too heavy for you to easily turn, and break up for the flock.